tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/deploy-a-java-application/deploy-a-java-application.md

     * **Name**: `<name-for-the-instance>`
     * **Create in compartment**: `<your-compartment>`

-     > **Note:** It is important for Compute Instance to be created in the Compartment with correct set of Policies.
+      It is important for Compute Instance to be created in a Compartment with correct set of Policies.
 So, select the `Fleet_Compartment` Compartment if you selected Onboarding Wizard option in Lab 1, otherwise select the Compartment that you have created.

       ![image of selecting correct compartment for the Compute Instance](/../images/select-correct-compartment.png)